Organise Data

 De-identifying data is the process used to prevent someone’s personal identity from being revealed.
 Data that has been de-identified no longer triggers the Privacy Act.

-Although the study contains highly sensitive data, several techniques have been used to de-identify the dataset; e.g. identifiers and dates of birth have been removed, ages have been aggregated into bands - and postcodes have been excluded.
-It would be possible to re-identify (triangulate) participants by combining (for example) a rural postcode with a rare occupation.
+Although the study contains highly sensitive data, several techniques have been used to de-identify the dataset e.g. identifiers and dates of birth have been removed, ages have been aggregated into bands - and postcodes have been excluded.
+It would be possible to re-identify (triangulate) participants by combining (for example) a rural postcode with an occupation.

 Think about de-identifying your data early as it can be time consuming and difficult later.
-Consult the relevant ANDS guides and seek discipline-specific advice as required.
+The Australian Research Data Commons (ARDC) has some tips on de-identification, listed below and in their Identifiable Data guide.
+You should also seek discipline-specific advice as required.

 • Project or experiment name or acronym